IBM/aspera-cli/README.md

 ascli aoc user profile show
 ```

-This creates the option preset "aoc_&lt;org name&gt;" to allow seamless command line access and sets it as default for aspera on cloud.
+This creates the option preset `aoc_[org name]` to allow seamless command line access and sets it as default for aspera on cloud.

 Then, create two shared folders located in two regions, in your files home, in a workspace.